Agranat Commission: Interim report

 In its examination of the senior echelons of the IDF, the commission also concluded that GOC Southern Command Shmuel Gonen should be dismissed.
 After his departure, Gonen argued that he had only been in the post for a few months and that the command had been neglected by his predecessor Ariel Sharon.

-The Commission also found Chief of Staff David Elazar responsible, but it refused to give an opinion on the responsibility of the Minister of Defense Moshe Dayan, arguing that this was beyond its remit.
+The Commission also found the Chief of Staff David Elazar responsible, but it refused to give an opinion on the responsibility of the Minister of Defense Moshe Dayan, arguing that this was beyond its remit.

 This report caused public uproar and unhappiness in the army.
 In Abba Eban's words "The conclusions ... did not seem to accord with the narrative" Yitzhak Rabin walked out of the cabinet with Elazar.
 Thousands of demonstrators took to the streets.
 Nine days after the publication of the Interim Report, Golda Meir announced the resignation of her government.

 After his dismissal, Elazar maintained that had he been given more of the information, he would have mobilized the IDF sooner.
 This only confirmed the Commission's criticisms about the reliance on a single avenue for intelligence analysis.
 Elazar died two years later aged 50.

 Final report

 The final part of the report was published on 30 January 1975.
 The completed report was 1,500 pages long, with 746 pages devoted to the fighting in the south and 311 to the northern front.
-Forty two pages were made public, the remainder being classified.
+Forty-two pages were made public, the remainder being classified.
 Besides the IDF's failures, it looked at the issues around civilian and political control of the army and found a "lack of clear definitions...".
 Surprisingly, they could not find a clear statement of civilian control over the military.
 They argued that the Basic Law: The Cabinet (1968) implied authority when it stated that the Cabinet has authority over all areas not covered by other legislation.
 Later critics argued that the Cabinet's authority stemmed from the IDF Order (1948), which authorised the Minister of Defence to set up the army.
 Further questions arose over hundreds of orders issued by Chiefs of Staff since 1948 without authorisation from the Minister of Defence.
 These discoveries led to the swift enactment of Basic Law: The Army (1975).
 Its main clause stated: